Commercial Door Locks: The Complete Guide for Door Hardware Professionals, Contractors, and DIY Enthusiasts

 What Defines a Commercial Door Lock?

-Commercial locks are specifically designed for businesses, schools, healthcare facilities, and other establishments with high traffic and security needs.
-Unlike residential locks, they prioritize durability, compliance with safety regulations, and resistance to tampering.
+Commercial locks are specifically designed for businesses, schools, and healthcare facilities.
+These are ideal for establishments with high traffic and security needs.
+Unlike residential locks, commercial locks are highly durable.
+The hardware complies with safety regulations and is tamper resistant.

 Why Are They Critical for Business Security?

-These locks protect valuable assets, confidential information, and the safety of employees and visitors.
+Commercial locks protect your valuable assets and confidential information.
+They also ensure the safety of employees and visitors.
 Their robustness also ensures they can withstand frequent use without compromising security.

 Types of Commercial Door Locks